 Dan Burgess, Director

-Dan Burgess, was appointed as the Director of the Maine Governor’s Energy Office by Governor Janet Mills in March of 2019.
-Prior to his return to his home state of Maine, Burgess spent eight years working in leadership roles at the Massachusetts at the Department of Energy Resources and the Executive Office of Energy and Environmental Affairs.
-Burgess has a business degree from the University of Maine Orono and a masters in Public Administration from Northeastern University.
+Dan Burgess was appointed as the Director of the Maine Governor’s Energy Office by Governor Janet Mills in March of 2019.
+Prior to his return to his home state of Maine, Burgess spent eight years working in leadership roles at the Massachusetts Department of Energy Resources and the Executive Office of Energy and Environmental Affairs.
+Burgess has a business degree from the University of Maine and a Masters in Public Administration from Northeastern University.

 Celina Cunningham, Deputy Director

 Celina Cunningham serves as the Deputy Director of the Governor’s Energy Office in Maine.
-Before joining GEO, Celina most recently was Vice President/Chief of Staff at the Solar Energy Industries Association (SEIA), where she worked on overarching strategy and policy for the solar industry.
-Before joining SEIA, Celina spent a decade in public service at the federal level handling energy and environmental issues, including in the U.S. Department of the Interior and as staff in the U.S. House of Representatives.
+Before joining GEO, Celina most recently was Vice President/Chief of Staff at the Solar Energy Industries Association (SEIA), where she worked on overarching strategies and policies.
+Before joining SEIA, Celina spent a decade in public service at the federal level handling energy and environmental issues, including at the U.S. Department of the Interior and as staff at the U.S. House of Representatives.